Baw Baw Culture and Connection Precinct

 Building design

 The contract includes schematic design, detailed construction documentation and development of internal and external 3D modelling.
-Designs will aim to maximise use of the building space with accessible and innovative features, while attaining the highest Green Star energy efficiency rating possible.
-This state-of-the-art development will provide access to much needed community facilities designed to cater for all ages and abilities.
+Designs will aim to maximise the use of the building space with accessible and innovative features while attaining the highest Green Star energy efficiency rating possible.
+This state-of-the-art development will provide access to much-needed community facilities designed to cater for all ages and abilities.

 Read more at Architects appointed to design Baw Baw Culture and Connection Precinct